Read About Various Topics On Tradesmen Blog

 A real life example is of two electricians I know of.
 They quoted just over £1000 for an underfloor heating installation system to be installed in a residential property.
 The installation took one day (around 8 hours), material and other costs was round £600.
 So they made a decent profit of just over £400.

 Electricians can also make decent money on emergency call outs.
 Anywhere from £150 to £300 per hour.
 A few of these a week, along with other jobs, can set an electrician on the path to make over £100,000 per year.
+This city and guilds book will help you on your career path on becoming an electrician.

 Can and Electrician really make over £100k?